rjain2470/rjain2470.github.io/_projects/2_project.md

 outlining the main proof steps and strategies.
 The plan should highlight key ideas, intermediate lemmas, and proof structures that will guide the construction of the final formal proof.</code></pre>

-After some reasoning, the model produces the following, correct Lean code:
+After some reasoning, the model produces the following, correct formal proof in Lean:

 {% highlight lean linenos %}